 International organizations have also had and should continue to have an important role in the development of Internet-related technical standards and relevant policies”.

-e) Under the broad framework of the multistakeholder governance model, the Tunis Agenda provides guiding principles for various aspects of the management of the Internet, including:
+e) Under the broad framework of the multistakeholder governance model, the Tunis Agenda provides general guidelines for various aspects of the management of the Internet, including:

-The relevant outcomes (§§ 29-82 of the Tunis Agenda) concerning Internet governance.

-§§ 68-71 and 72-78 of the Tunis Agenda with regard to enhanced cooperation on Internet governance and the establishment of the Internet Governance Forum (IGF).
+The relevant outcomes (§§ 29-82 of the Tunis Agenda) concerning Internet governance including enhanced cooperation and the establishment of the Internet Governance Forum (IGF).

-2.3.2.2 Through its Plenipotentiary Resolutions, ITU membership recognizes the multi-stakeholder governance model based on WSIS principles as the framework for global Internet governance
+2.3.2.2 Through its Plenipotentiary Resolutions, ITU membership recognizes the multi-stakeholder governance model based on WSIS outcome documents as framework guide for global Internet governance

-The recognition of WSIS principles, of the multistakeholder model of Internet governance and of the important role and responsibilities of each stakeholder group is emphasized in the various Plenipotentiary Resolutions, especially in Res.
+The WSIS outcome documents provide one view of the multistakeholder model of Internet governance and of the important role and responsibilities of each stakeholder group .
+This perspective has been advanced in the various Plenipotentiary Resolutions, especially in Res.
 102 (Rev. Guadalajara, 2010).

-Many of the paragraphs from the Tunis Agenda on multistakeholder cooperation are included, inter alia, in Resolutions 101, 102 and 133.
-The need for multistakeholder cooperation is also apparent in paragraphs such as the ones below where the contribution from specific stakeholder groups towards the development of the Internet is acknowledged, while urging the involvement of all stakeholders in various aspects of its management:
+Many of the paragraphs from the Tunis Agenda on multistakeholder cooperation are included, inter alia, in Resolutions 101, 102 and 133.:

-The development of the Internet is today essentially market-led and has been driven by both private and government initiatives.
+The development of the Internet is essentially market-led and driven by private and government initiatives.

 The private sector continues to play a very important role in the expansion and development of the Internet, for example through investments in infrastructures and services.

 The management of the Internet is a subject of valid international interest and must flow from full international and multistakeholder cooperation on the basis of the WSIS outcomes.

+The existing arrangements for Internet governance have worked effectively to make the Internet the highly robust, dynamic and geographically diverse medium that it is today, with the private sector taking the lead in day-to-day operations, and with innovation and value creation at the edges.

-As stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the existing Internet and its future development and of the future Internet, and that the need for development of public policy by governments in consultation with all stakeholders is also recognized.
+As stated in the WSIS outcomes, all governments should have an equal role and responsibility for international Internet governance and for ensuring the stability, security and continuity of the Internet, and that the need for development of public policy by governments in consultation with all stakeholders is also recognized.

 WSIS recognized the need for enhanced cooperation in the future, to enable governments, on an equal footing, to carry out their roles and responsibilities, in international public policy issues pertaining to the Internet, but not in the day-to-day technical and operational matters that do not impact on international public policy issues [source: para.
 69, Tunis Agenda].